 Canada is one of the best countries in the world for witnessing the Aurora Borealis.
 Located far enough north that a large part of the country is located within the polar regions, the Canadian landmass has several Northern Lights hotspots.
 The best months are between fall and spring – across winter – and the lights are easier to spot in clearer skies away from the light pollution in cities.
+Here are some of the best places in Canada to witness the Northern Lights.

-The Takhini Hot Springs are beautiful regardless, but imagine lying back in the hot water as the Aurora Borealis circles above.
+The Takhini Hot Springs is beautiful regardless, but imagine lying back in the hot water as the Aurora Borealis circles above.
 If you’re not looking to dip into a hot spring late at night the natural phenomenon can be seen across Whitehorse.
 For tourists who are keen to not just see the northern lights but to learn more about them, you can also pop into the Northern Lights Space and Science Centre beside Watson Lake.

 Yellowknife, Northwest Territories